-Marti Littlefield joins NWF in her first season as an assistant softball coach.
+Marti Littlefield joins NWF in her third season as an assistant softball coach.
 Prior to coming to Niceville, Littlefield spent the past six years as a player and coach as Valdosta State University in Valdosta, GA.

 VSU's unprecedented run of six straight Gulf South Conference softball championships since 2009 can be highly attributed to Littlefield's contributions.
 Her efforts as a player from 2009-12, and then as a coach from 2013-14 helped the Blazers become an NCAA Division II powerhouse.